Mind over chatter, starting a million conversations.

 Please give me those four years.

-Where's he gonna get the votes?
+Where is he going to get the votes?

 Well, he hopes to find them amidst a generous, compassionate America.